yjysquid/DATA115/README.md

 # DATA115: Washington State Government Finance Data
 ## Motivation
-As a senior student with Accounting major, I have been curious about how Washington state's tax incomes contribute to the state government's finance.
-In this project, I'm going to explore the finances data of Washington state government from 2015 to 2019.
-### Questions:
-#### (1) Which resource accounts for the most revenue of the state government?
-#### (2) Which resource of the revenue has the highest growth rate in the last 5 years?
-#### (3)
+As a senior student with a major of Accounting, I was curious about the governmental financial performance.
+When I assessed the financial data of Washington state government, I noticed that governmental revenues consist of many scources, such as intergovernmental revenue, general revenue, utility revenue, total taxes, and so on.
+Thus, through this project, I would like to find out the answers of the questions:
-1. What percentage does taxes account for the total revenue of the state government?
+1. What was the revenue performance of Washington state government from 2012 to 2019?
-2. which tax category contributes to the largest portion?
-3.
+2. Did revenue increase or decrease stably or in certain pattern?
+If no, which revenue resources might be responsible for it?
+3. How does each revenue resource contribute to the total revenue?

 ## Data Sources
 There are three raw data sets located in the folder [Raw_Data](https://github.com/yjysquid/DATA115/tree/main/Raw_Data):
 1. [WAgov_Finance_2012_2019.csv](Raw_Data/WAgov_Finance_2012_2019.csv)